Particus17/Particus17/README.md

 - 👀 I’m dedicated to creating the next generation of educational games that sparks childrens interest for learning!
 - 🌱 I’ve been coding for 1+ yr(s) and currently learning MongoDB, TypeScript, Node, & React.

-- 🌱 I believe that life is meant to be an adventure, to over come your obstacles is to become the greatest Mage to your kingdom
+- 🌱 I believe that life is meant to be an adventure, a part of being the greatest Mage for your kingdom is overcoming your obstacles

 - 📫 My LinkedIn https://www.linkedin.com/in/parker-pack-6955aa177/